PennyLaneAI/qml/index.rst

                           <img class="card-img-top img-fluid" src="_images/vqls_circuit.png" alt="Card image cap" style="min-width: 500px!important;">
                           <div class="card-body">
                             <h4 class="card-title">Variational quantum linear solver</h4>
-                            <p class="card-text">Explore how variational quantum circuits can be used to solve systems of linear equations.</p>
+                            <p class="card-text">Explore how variational quantum circuits can be used to solve systems of linear equations.
+Here, we solve a system of 8 linear equations using 3 qubits and an ancilla.</p>
                           </div>
                         </div>
                     </a>